deephealthproject/pyeddl/README.md

 make install
 ```

-Then uncomment the lines containing the bindings for `newloss` in
-`src/eddl_addons.hpp` and rebuild pyeddl.
+Then rebuild pyeddl as shown above.